Proactively Request TronLink Plugin Features

 Overview

+Most DApps operate on specific chains.
 This protocol allows a DApp to request TronLink to switch chains, with user confirmation.

 After approval, the DApp can operate normally on that chain.